bilaldanny/z-vue-pagination/README.md

 [![npm version](https://img.shields.io/npm/v/z-vue-pagination.svg)](http://badge.fury.io/js/z-vue-pagination) [![npm downloads](https://img.shields.io/npm/dm/z-vue-pagination.svg)](http://badge.fury.io/js/z-vue-pagination) [![License](https://img.shields.io/badge/License-MIT-blue)](https://github.com/bilaldanny/z-vue-pagination/blob/main/LICENSE)

-Z Vue Paginate is a modern and powerfull vue js pagination library with a large set of various pagination components that are flexible, very lightweight, SEO friendly, customizable with pure CSS and very easy to use.
+z-vue-pagination is a lightweight and flexible Vue 3 pagination component.
+It simplifies navigating large datasets with customizable options for seamless integration into any project.

 ## Key Features

+- Lightweight and fast.

+- Supports dynamic datasets and server-side pagination.

 - All pagination functionalities are built in to the package with 0 dependants.

 - Various different types of pagination components that you can enable or disable according to your needs, and what suits your website best.

-- Complete customization support for every component using pure CSS.
+- Customizable appearance and behavior.

 - Complete RTL support.